 At the end of the day, the matter of whether you are a resident or a non-resident for tax purposes is between you, the taxman and if you both can't agree, the court.

 If your monthly wage is more than $A450, your employer must contribute an additional sum equal

 to 9% of your wage into a superannuation (pension) account for you.
 If you entered Australia on an

 eligible temporary resident visa you can, in most cases, access your contributions when you leave Australia, although the contributions will be taxed.

 To check your eligibility to claim your superannuation and to apply for your payment,

 In summary, it is important to keep records of all your earnings (pay slips) including superannuation, work related outgoings i.e extra ordinary expenses incurred as a result of your work (may be tax deductible), employer details i.e. business name, address etc, start and finish dates with different employers etc. Make sure your employers have an up to date address to which to send important end of tax year summaries etc.

 Don't let a failure to take Tax matters seriously spoil your otherwise great Australian working holiday experience!

-Go here if interested in working as a self employed contractor here and or talk to an accountant.
+If interested in working as a self employed contractor talk to an accountant.
 Suitable for tradespeople e.g. chefs, hairdressers, electricians etc and also suitable for itinerate fruit pickers working 'on contract at piece rates'.
-You would need to get an Australian Business Number (ABN) which you can do quite easily online at here
+You would need to get an Australian Business Number (ABN) which you can do quite easily online.